Pangool: Etymology and terminology

 The etymology of fangool comes from the Serer phrase Fang Qool which means the sacred serpent the plural of which is pangool.
 Fangool means serpent.
+Qool itself (and it many spelling variations) derives from the sacred nqual tree (Serer proper: NGawul or Ngaul, Latin: mitragyna inermis) referenced in the Serer creation myth as one of the primordial trees.

 Types

 There are two main types of Pangool: non-human Pangool and human Pangool.
 Both are sacred and ancient, but the former is more ancient as a general rule.
 The non-human Pangool include ancient sacred places with vital spiritual energies and personalized as such.
 These Pangool generally are the personifications of natural forces.
 Human Pangool on the other hand became Pangool once they are canonized after death.
 Thus some are ancient, others are medieval.
 Through their intercession with the divine, they form a link which transmits vital energies.
 Not every dead ancient ancestor is canonized as Pangool.

 Pangool can be subdivided further into: